-The options depend on the problems you are experiencing.
-They include non-surgical or surgical treatments, or you might choose a combination of these.
+Options include non-surgical or surgical treatments, or you might choose a combination of these.
 But some options may be more suitable for you than others.

-If mesh has come through into your bladder or urethra, your healthcare team will usually recommend surgery to remove this mesh.
+If mesh has come through into your urethra, bladder or bowel, your healthcare team will usually recommend surgery to remove this mesh.
 If your mesh is infected, your healthcare team will recommend specific treatments that may include surgery and antibiotics.
-It's possible that you also have complications from your mesh surgery that were not caused by the mesh itself.
+It's possible that you also have complications from your surgery that were not caused by the mesh itself.
 This decision aid does not cover treatments for those complications.

 When you are thinking about the possible options for treating your mesh complications, it is important to think about your whole quality of life now and what you hope to gain from treatment.
 Treatment for mesh complications can take a long time and be mentally and physically demanding for you and your family.
 Unfortunately, there is no guarantee that your health will improve.
-There is space on page 11 for you to write down how you feel about the options.
+There is space on page 12 for you to write down how you feel about the options.
 This will help you and your healthcare team decide what is likely to be the best option for you.